Giesbrt/Automaten/src/default-config/styling/STYLING.md

 ``for adalfarus::thick::dark::default``

+Remember that this for is very powerful.
+For example:

+``for {adalfarus, max}::thin::{light, dark}::default``

+would be expanded into:

+["adalfarus::thin::light::default", "adalfarus::thin::dark::default", "max::thin::light::default", "max::thin::dark::default"]

-Moving on we now just define the placeholders.
+### Moving on we now just define the placeholders.
 QPalette is an "object" with multiple color attributes so it's defined a bit differently, here's an example:

 ````python
 QPalette[